dipendra-mule/conducky/website/docs/user-guide/notification-center.md

 ### For Responders and Admins

-1. **Receive Notification**: Get notified when new reports are submitted
+1. **Receive Notification**: Get notified when new incidents are submitted
-2. **Review Details**: Click notification to view the full report
+2. **Review Details**: Click notification to view the full incident
-3. **Take Action**: Assign, investigate, or update the report status
+3. **Take Action**: Assign, investigate, or update the incident status
 4. **Stay Updated**: Receive notifications about status changes and comments

 ### For Reporters

-1. **Submit Report**: Automatically receive confirmation notification
+1. **Submit Incident**: Automatically receive confirmation notification
-2. **Track Progress**: Get notified when your report is assigned or status changes
+2. **Track Progress**: Get notified when your incident is assigned or status changes
 3. **Participate**: Receive notifications about comments and updates
-4. **Stay Informed**: Know when your report is resolved or closed
+4. **Stay Informed**: Know when your incident is resolved or closed

 ## Managing Notifications